HaxeFoundation/haxe-evolution/proposals/0000-interface-default-impl.md

 * Author: [Dmitry Hryppa](https://github.com/dmitryhryppa)

 ## Introduction
 Allow default function implementations in interfaces.
-As an alternative to create intermediate class.
+As an alternative to create new entities in the codebase.

 ## Motivation